will-wow/ramda-talk-old/deck/deck.md

 ???

+So who here has programmed in TypeScript?
 As a quick primer for anyone not familar, TypeScript is a language by Microsoft that is a statically typed superset of javascript.
 TypeScript code looks like JavaScript, and in fact JavaScript is generally valid TypeScript - if you change the extension from .js to .ts, it'll probably compile.
 The difference is that in typescript you can add type annotations with a colon, like with number and string.
 You can also define your own types, like the Marble interface we saw earlier.

 Once you have type annotation, the typescript compiler can catch all kinds of type errors for you.
 This ends up being super useful with complicated Ramda compositions.